PostgREST/postgrest/api.rst

 .. note::

   Beware of accidentally delting all rows in a table.
-To learn to prevent that see :ref:`Block Full-Table Operations`_.
+To learn to prevent that see :ref:`block_fulltable`.